valerie035/data-analytics-winter-2025/module_1/assignment_1.md

 - **b.
 Analysis:**
   - Evaluate the response: Was the explanation clear?
 Did the steps work?
 Were there any errors or missing steps?
   - Suggest how the explanation could be improved, if necessary.
     The explanation was clear.
-However, when I started to follow the steps I couldn't complete the last steps.
+However, when I started following the steps, I couldn't complete the last ones.
 Yes, there were some errors because I couldn't find some information on my Pivot Table.
 ---

 ### 3. **Comparison**